Ph.D., The Ohio State University, 2010

 “The Pedagogy of the Digital Archive of Literacy Narratives: A Survey.”
 Co-authored with Kathryn B. Comer.
 Accepted and forthcoming in Computers and Composition: An International Journal.
 Forthcoming.
 Summer 2014.
 Print.

-“The Lure of Literacy: Revisiting ‘Romantics on Writing’ and the Compulsory Composition Debate.”
+“The Legibility of Literacy in Composition’s Great Debate: Revisiting ‘Romantics on Writing’ and the Compulsory Composition Debate.”
 Literacy in Composition Studies.
 Vol. 1 No. 2.
 October 2013.
 Digital.

 Commonplace: A Citizen’s Guide to Persuasion for an Age That Desperately Needs One.
 With Scott Lloyd Dewitt and Aaron McKain.
 McGraw-Hill Companies, 2009.
 Digital.